sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/overlay.rst

     * false when mode="blend" and format is RGB
     * false when mode="blend", "luma" or "chroma" and format is YUV420/YUV422 (YV12/YV16).
       Original format is kept throughout the whole process, no 4:4:4 conversion occurs.
+    * false when mode="add" or mode="subtract" and format is RGB
     * true for all other cases (input is converted internally to 4:4:4)

 .. describe:: condvarsuffix